-The developers of Guitar Tricks are all individual guitar masters in their own way and compiled together to create their own individual lessons to help get a firm understanding of the basics while also developing healthy habits that are associated with properly playing the guitar.
+The developers of Guitar Tricks are all individual guitar masters in their own way and compiled together to create their own individual lessons to help get a firm understanding of the basics and chords while also developing healthy habits that are associated with properly playing the guitar.

 You can’t download any songs, however, because of problems with licensing.
 For any new members, you can try Guitar Tricks free trial membership for fourteen days, where you will get full access to all of the tools and lessons that Guitar Tricks has to offer to users.

-This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music and sequence of chords.
+This company also has etudes for users to play that are excerpts from different genres of music, that allow users to be fluent in different styles of music, basic music theory, and sequence of chords.
 Each lesson that Guitar Tricks offers to users is extremely detailed with tips, tricks, and extra bits that go along with each lesson.